I've Applied For 52 Jobs, Here's What I've Learned

 I’m what my friends call “unlucky in livelihood”.
 There was the time my then-dream job called me after three extensive assignments and two gruelling interviews to say they were drafting my offer letter, only to ghost me, save for an email on Christmas Eve assuring they’d “be in touch ASAP”.
 It took until March to accept that the letter was never coming.
 Then there was the company that kept scheduling interviews before asking for just one more copy task – three in total and no interview.

 This last year, however, has been an altogether next level experience.
-The House of Commons recently posted the Youth Unemployment Statistics – it paints a bleak picture.
-Youth employment is historically low and, compared to last year, 13.1% more young people are either not in or are looking for work, which is the highest rate since comparable records began.
-ONS reports employment for all people (ages 16-64) dropped by 1.8% compared to pre-pandemic after redundancy hit a record high in 2020.
-Like 14.2% of employees, I went through a lengthy restructure narrowly avoiding redundancy and at 30, I’m also a “boomerang millennial”, one of 3.5 million between 20-34 living with parents.
+Like 14.2% of employees in the UK, I went through a lengthy restructure narrowly avoiding redundancy and at 30, I’m also a “boomerang millennial”, one of 3.5 million between 20-34 living with parents.
 I know my experiences are common but when facing what feels like endless rejection, logic and reason are often the first to leave.

 Advertisement